 Although unpredictable events occur throughout the world, preparation and information is key to a healthy and safe experience abroad.
 It is important to keep track of individual health and safety issues, and be aware of current events and situations while abroad, such as weather, worldwide health trends, location-specific, and political factors, etc. Awareness of these matters will help to create a successful experience abroad.
 We strongly encourage all travelers to review the U.S. State Department website specific to the country of travel for important information.
 Additionally, it is important that you to register with the Department of State before you travel.
-Please visit the Smart Traveler Enrollment Program
+Please visit the Smart Traveler Enrollment Program to enroll.

 The University System provides international insurance coverage and services to UMass Lowell students, faculty and staff who are participating in a University sponsored and approved study abroad program.
 Information on this coverage, such as the policy number, coverage, certificate and contact information is given during Pre-Departure Orientation.
 This insurance is no charge to the traveler.
-General coverage can be reviewed on the UMass Treasurer's Office
+General coverage can be reviewed on the UMass Treasurer's Office website.

 Prior to departure, students & families should still contact their personal health insurance company to make certain they understand what additional coverage they may have in place, or may want to put in place, while traveling abroad.
 Any additional coverage purchased would be at the traveler's own expense.

 If you don't have one already, apply for one as soon as possible.
 Make sure your passport will be valid for at least six months after the end date of your study abroad program, or the date of your departure.
-If you need to apply for, or renew your passport, visit the State Department
+If you need to apply for, or renew your passport, visit the State Department website for instructions.

 The Office of Study Abroad and International Experiences can also assist you through the visa application process.
 Also, you will need to register with the Department of State before you travel.
-Please visit the Smart Traveler Enrollment Program
+Please visit the Smart Traveler Enrollment Program.